Journalists in Old-Time Radio Serials and Romances

 While not a continuing “soap” drama, “Stars Over Hollywood,” sponsored by Carnation on Saturday mornings, was another sometimes-romantic series with a feminine slant.
 David Goldin calls the March 22, 1952, episode The Love Tree an “Inane comedy about a poor newspaperman in love with the paper’s owner’s daughter….and a romance up a tree!”

 Lee Bowman played reporter George McGill, with Ariel Harvey as Lurene Tuttle, in a reporter and photographer romance — that gets complicated when he finds out she has been hiding her identity as the boss’s daughter.

 Another episode flirting with the newspaper business featured a successful woman writer (of fiction) who marries a younger man and has her publisher put him in charge of her public relations.
 Title: Short Story.

 And then, of course, there’s the series whose very name was “Romance” for more than a decade.

-CBS Theater of Romance was one of the “anthology” series that sometimes broadcast original plays and sometimes adapted Hollywood movie scripts.
-Among the journalism-related movie plots are the two comedies and two more-serious romantic dramas below, all of which were produced for radio more than once.
+CBS Theater of Romance was one of the “anthology” series that sometimes broadcast original plays and sometimes adapted Hollywood movie scripts, as discussed on that separate JHeroes page.
+Among the journalism-related movie plots Theater of Romance broadcast are the two comedies and two more-serious romantic dramas below, all of which were produced for radio more than once by other anthologies.

 A later Romance episode, San Francisco Incident from 1956, used a newspaperman character primarily as narrator.